james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 Once users have reloaded the site, when they do a search the newly added zone should now come up.

+# You're done

 Essentially, the install in now done - its just for you to complete setting it up how you want it.

+# Security & Firewalls

+Theonly ports you need exposed to the ou // JAMES